Appeal your Council Tax band

 There is no appeal process against the amount of Council Tax set by your council each year.

-You can make a proposal to have the banding of your home changed within six months of becoming the council taxpayer for the property.
+You can ask to have the banding of your home changed.
+However you need to do so within six months of becoming the council taxpayer for the property.
 Otherwise the grounds for appeal about banding are restricted to the following cases:

 - Where you believe that the banding should be changed because there has been a material increase or material reduction in the dwelling's value